tjqadri101/SLogo/ProjectArtifactDocument.md

 ###Backend Modules: Benson and Tara

-Model Package
+####Model Package

+#####Model Class
-Model Class – Highest level abstraction in the backend and directly communicates with controller module.
+– Highest level abstraction in the backend and directly communicates with controller module.
-•	processCommands() – Is a method that is called every time a command is executed in the frontend.
-This method creates an instance of class Parser.
+- processCommands(): Is a method that is called every time a command is executed in the frontend.
+This method creates an instance of class Parser, which is the source of reading from the commands and updating the turtle.

+#####Parser Class
-Parser Class – Parses String commands which are stored in a Queue.
+– Parses String commands which are stored in a queue.
 This class creates and traverses an Abstract Syntax Tree.
-During the traversal, nodes are executed and Turtle properties are updated.
+During the traversal, nodes are executed and turtle properties are updated.
-•	createTree() – Creates nodes via instantiating class NodeFactory.
+- createTree(): Creates nodes via instantiating class NodeFactory.
-•	traverseTree() – Traverses tree.
+- traverseTree(): Traverses tree.
 All commands are executed and turtle properties updated in real-time alongside traversal.

-Nodes Package
+####Nodes Package

+#####NodeFactory Class
-NodeFactory Class – Implements reflection to create nodes based on command.
+– Implements reflection to create nodes based on command.
-•	CommandFinder() – Uses reflection to implement differen languages.
+- CommandFinder(): Uses reflection to implement differen languages.
-•	CommandReader() – Creates map to reference node classes.
+- CommandReader(): Creates map to reference node classes.

+#####AbstractNode Abstract Class
-AbstractNode Abstract Class – Provides a template for the fundamental nodes that are to be implemented.
+– Provides a template for the fundamental nodes that are to be implemented.
-•	AbstractNode(List<Turtle> turtles) – Constructor takes in a turtle argument.
-This updates the properties of each Turtle instance.
+- AbstractNode(): Constructor takes in a turtle argument.
+This updates the properties of each turtle instance.
-•	setLeftNode()/setRightNode()/setParent()/addChild() – Used in creating the tree.
+- setLeftNode()/setRightNode()/setParent()/addChild(): Used in creating the tree.
 Depending on the command, adds child nodes and parent reference nodes.
-•	getLeftNode()/getRightNode()/getParent()/getChildren() – Used in traversing the tree.
+- getLeftNode()/getRightNode()/getParent()/getChildren(): Used in traversing the tree.
 Provides relevant data (conditional, value, etc) for traversal.
-•	has/allows methods – Returns boolean for tree traversal.
+-	has/allows methods: Returns boolean for tree traversal.
-•	evaluate() – Returns value from executed command.
+- evaluate(): Returns value from executed command.

+#####Node Classes
-Node Classes – Each node inherits from AbstractNode or LeafNode and represents a specific command.
+– Each node inherits from AbstractNode or LeafNode and represents a specific command.

-Turtle Package
+####Turtle Package

+#####Turtle Class
-Turtle Class – Contains properties that are created during tree traversal and are fetched by controller.
+– Contains properties that are created during tree traversal and are fetched by controller.

-Controller Package
+####Controller Package

+#####AbstractController
-AbstractController – Provides a template that allows views and model to interact.
+– Provides a template that allows views and model to interact.
 An instance of a model and a list of views are instantiated per controller.

-•	setModelProperty() – Sends command, language, and list of ITurtles to the model and thus the parser.
+- setModelProperty(): Sends command, language, and list of ITurtles to the model and thus the parser.

+#####ModelController
-ModelController -  Extends AbstractController to provide a way of interfacing the turtle properties from the backend to the frontend and vice versa.
+- Extends AbstractController to provide a way of interfacing the turtle properties from the backend to the frontend and vice versa.
-•	convertImagetoITurtle() – Method that converts class TurtleImage to class ITurtle.
+- convertImagetoITurtle(): Method that converts class TurtleImage to class ITurtle.
 TurtleImage serves essentially as the frontend turtle.
 ITurtle is an interface implemented by class Turtle.
 ITurtle provides a functional approach for encapsulation; class Turtle doesn’t need to be referenced by class ModelController.
-•	passToModel() – Updates the backend end with commands via setModelProperty() while updating the frontend turtle.
+- passToModel(): Updates the backend end with commands via setModelProperty() while updating the frontend turtle.

 ##User Interface Design: Talal, Viju, and Chad